Consensys/quorum-docker-Nnodes/README.md

   * Further work on Docker image size.
   * Tidy the whole thing up.

+See the *README* in the *Nnodes* directory for details of the set up process.

 ## Building

 In the top level directory: